dryu99/boonwegig-pub/README.md

 ## Scraper TODOs
+- [ ] add createdat and updated at cols for many-many tables
+- [ ] look into moving scraper to github action. main blocker are files i persist across runs (e.g. cache, logs)
+  - [ ] justify if this is worth the costs i'm spending on vps
+  - [ ] look into aws or 3rd party cloud caching service?
+  - [ ] can create venue scrape job on gh actions too (since the two jobs can share cloud cache)
+  - [ ] maybe for ease of use, just store cache on github lol
+- [ ] maybe move backups and supabase files to root
+- [ ] double check db cols for cols you want to make non-null
 - [ ] scrape for 18+? maybe only for english venues
 - [ ] city scrape list (search reddit!!!)
   - [ ] Albuquerque lmao: https://old.reddit.com/r/Albuquerque/comments/zznli0/how_likely_are_you_to_seek_out_local/